 Having worked in this area for several decades, we now have a number of long-term datasets that can provide important information on pressure-response-recovery chains in impacted systems.
 By synthesising this knowledge into decision support tools, we help water managers across the world make evidence-based decisions on how to design and implement lake restoration programmes.

 We have been monitoring sentinel lake ecosystems across the UK for many years.
 The data collected are extensive and provide invaluable insights into how and why lakes respond to environmental change.

 Our knowledge of how lake ecosystems respond to environmental change is routinely used to assess international, national, regional and site-specific lake management requirements.
 This knowledge has been incorporated into a range of decision support tools that can help lake managers diagnose water quality problems effectively and develop suitable restoration strategies.

 We have been involved in lake restoration studies at a number of sites within the UK.
 These include:

 Our long-term monitoring data can be accessed through the CEH Information Gateway.

 Our Aquatic Mesocosm Facility is used by our Lake Ecosystems group to carry out experimental work.
 Our long-term lake observatory monitoring sites and lake monitoring buoys provide crucial data and infrastructure to improve understanding of ecological processes and environmental change impacts.

-Watch a video on our freshwater lakes research:
+Watch Dr Bryan Spears talk about our freshwater lakes research: